NoridelHerron/NoridelHerron/README.md

 ---

-## 🙏 Note to Viewers
+## 🙏 Final Note

-This GitHub reflects my **active learning journey** in digital design and architecture.
-If you find areas for improvement or want to collaborate, I welcome your input!
+This GitHub reflects my self-driven learning in CPU design and digital systems.
+I welcome constructive feedback, contributions, and conversations.
+Thank you for stopping by!

-Thanks for visiting — and let’s connect!